Class Description

 -

-Have built up stamina to work at a quicker pace with less need for cueing from the teacher.
+Have built up stamina to work at a quicker pace with less need for cues from the instructor.

 -

-Are moving in flexion and extension exercises, as well as fundamental side-bending and rotation exercises.
+Are moving in flexion and extension exercises, as well as side-bending and rotation exercises.

 -

-Know how to modify exercises for their own bodies, if needed.
-(Note: Aplomb teachers are always committed to keeping clients safe when exercises don’t fit; it’s important for clients at this level and beyond to know their bodies and how to adjust for themselves.)
+Know how to modify exercises for their own bodies if needed.
+(Note: Aplomb teachers are always committed to keeping clients safe when exercises don’t fit; it’s important for clients at this level and beyond to know their bodies and how to adjust.)

 Private Classes:

-We will recommend private classes to those who have medical issues, injuries and or those who are unable to maintain the Fundamentals (alignment, breath, stability, and control in a group class.
+We strongly recommend private classes to those who have medical issues, injuries, and/or for those who are unable to maintain the Fundamentals (alignment, breath, stability, and control in a group class.

-We also reserve private time for those who are looking to develop their practice at a higher level.
+We also reserve private sessions for students looking to develop their practice at a higher level.
+1 on 1 time offers tailored and individualized challenge.